-Offered jointly by the School of Public Affairs and the School of Communication, the MA in Political Communication offers students a unique opportunity to prepare for professional careers in government, politics, public affairs, public policy, and communication through the study of political and communication theory, research, and practice.
+Offered jointly by the School of Public Affairs and the School of Communication, the MA in Political Communication offers students a unique opportunity to prepare for professional careers in government, politics, political advocacy, public affairs, public policy, and communication through the study of political and communication theory, research, and practice.
 This interdisciplinary MA program allows students to take courses in both the School of Public Affairs (SPA) and the School of Communication (SOC) that emphasize thorough grounding in political science, strategic communication, research, and media.
 In addition, students take hands-on courses designed to teach applied politics and communication skills over a broad range of media and production classes that introduce them to news writing, persuasive writing, public opinion research, online advocacy, and campaign management.
 The program gives students a strong background in research skills, a broad knowledge of political issues, and a deep understanding of how the political process and media work.
-Students will gain the knowledge, skills, and ethical grounding to be successful as politicians, policy-makers, political communication professionals, and campaign executives.
+Students will gain the knowledge, skills, and ethical grounding to be successful as political communication professionals, policy makers, political advocates, and campaign executives.

 Students apply to either SPA or SOC.
 Applications will be reviewed jointly by SPA and SOC, with both schools agreeing on student admission.

 - 36 credit hours of approved graduate work with a cumulative grade point average of 3.00.

 - Requests for the transfer of a maximum of 6 graduate credit hours will be considered in exceptional cases.

 - Capstone experience: COMM-629 Capstone in Political Communication (3) or GOVT-629 Capstone in Political Communication (3).

 Core (24 credit hours)

 - COMM-640 Principles of Strategic Communication (3) 3

 - COMM-738 Research for Strategic Communication (3) 3

 - GOVT-620 Applied Politics and American Public Policy (3) 3